 Non-Violent Felony & Misdemeanor Expungements

 Expungements have been available for certain non-violent felony and misdemeanor convictions, but are now expanded under this Act.
 However, these are still not automatic and must be filed by petition.
-You can only have an expungement once, but you may expunge a single felony conviction, or multiple non-violent misdemeanors (but you may not have both on your record).
+To expunge a single non-violent felony conviction, you may only expunge this once.
+Expungements of multiple non-violent misdemeanors can happen more than once, but when the process has begun, any following misdemeanor convictions will not be eligible for expungement.
 To be eligible: you must not have a prior conviction of one of the excluded crimes listed in the new law, including for example, offenses that require sex offender registration, offenses that include assault, etc… For expungement of a felony conviction it must have been at least ten years since your last conviction, or you served the whole active sentence, including probation and post-release supervision.
 For expungement of a single misdemeanor conviction, it must have been at least five years since your last conviction, for multiple misdemeanor convictions, it must have been at least seven years, or you served your whole sentence, including probation and post-release supervision.
 If these requirements apply to you, your non-violent felony or misdemeanor convictions may be successfully expunged.